-The establishment imports a wide range of human-derived tissue products for distribution within the United Kingdom (UK) for clinical application under the terms of suitable agreements with its four third-country suppliers.
-Under these agreements, the establishment takes responsibility for ensuring imported tissues meet standards of quality and safety that are equivalent to those in the UK, as stipulated in the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended).
-The establishment is also licensed for the storage of relevant material under the Human Tissue Act, 2004, and was undertaking this activity at the time of the inspection.
+The establishment imports a range of tissue products from third country suppliers (3CS) for distribution within the United Kingdom.
+The establishment is also licensed for the storage of relevant material under the Human Tissue Act 2004 and was undertaking this activity at the time of the inspection.

 The establishment has been licensed by the HTA since March 2008.
-This was the establishment's seventh inspection; the last inspection took place in June 2019.
-Since the last inspection, the establishment has opened a new satellite site in Brentford, London, which is supplied with tissue products from the hub premises for distribution to end users in London and surrounding areas.
+This was the establishment's eight inspection; the last inspection took place between November and December 2022.
+Since the last inspection, the establishment has added a Person Designated (PD) to the licence.